 Some organizations are addressing API security concerns by prioritizing security at the very beginning of the API lifecycle.
 This strategy requires teams to plan for potential security issues during the API design process—and to run continuous security checks during development and deployment.
 This “shift left” approach to security is a hallmark of API-first companies, which develop APIs before building the applications and integrations that depend on them.
 By focusing on intentional planning, API-first teams are able to iterate faster, address issues sooner, and improve productivity.

-What are the most common API security vulnerabilities?
+What are the most common API security threats and vulnerabilities?

 APIs are crucial to the success of modern businesses and have therefore emerged as a primary attack target.
 The Open Web Application Security Project (OWASP) already maintains a top ten list of general security threats to web applications, but the growing security threat to APIs led OWASP to create a dedicated project to track the top ten most critical API security risks.
 These two lists address a wide range of vulnerabilities, which can be broken down into the following categories: